← Back to Blog

 Describe each segment and suggest one action I could take for each."

 These work because they give the AI a clear task with a defined output format.
 Vague prompts like "analyze my data" produce vague results.
+Specificity is everything.

 Cleaning Messy Data with AI